-I hope this helps you save some old Play-Doh and the money that you would have spent buying new supplies for your little ones!
+I hope this helps you revive old Play-Doh and save the money that you would have spent buying new supplies for your little ones!

-Any questions about how to revive Play Doh or bring dried out Play Doh Back to life?
+Any questions about how to fix dry Play Doh or bring dried out Play Doh Back to life?
 Please leave a comment below or send me a message on The Frugal South’s Facebook page!

 You might also like: